owtysm/proper-windows-guide/README.md

-A guide on how to make your Windows 11 actually yours.<br>
+A guide on how to make your Windows 11 actually yours:<br>
+- Reclaim privacy
+- Remove bloat
+- Speed up your system

 While things here may sound advanced, I tried making the guide easy to follow for anyone.

 ## Table of contents: